sonic-net/SONiC/doc/Optional-Feature-Control.md

 | 0.1 | 10/10/19 | Pradnya Mohite | Initial version    |

 ## Scope ##
+Add support to enable/disable features in sonic.
+Features like telemtry agent can be optional and this enhancement will provide way to control that.

+### Implementation Details ###
 * Add feature table in config db.
   * Modify sonic-cfggen tool to add table and enable the telemetry feature by default.
   * For each feature, key is FEATURE|feature name, status :on/off.